mgechev/revive/RULES_DESCRIPTIONS.md

 ## unnecessary-stmt

-_Description_: To improve the readability of code, this rule suggest to remove redundant statements like a `break` at the end of a case block.
+_Description_: To improve the readability of code, this rule suggests to remove redundant statements like a `break` at the end of a case block.

 _Configuration_: N/A